-A student will be placed on academic probation for the subsequent semester/term (Fall, Spring, Summer) for having one of the following academic deficiencies in "Non-Nursing" Courses:
+Students will be placed on academic probation for the subsequent semester/term (Fall, Spring, Summer) for having one of the following academic deficiencies in "Non-Nursing" Courses:

-- 1. One grade lower than a C in any of the following courses: Anatomy & Physiology I & II, Statistics, Bio-Chemistry and lab, Microbiology and lab. - 2.
-Two course grades lower than a C in any science course during a student's initial semester. - 3.
-A term/semester or cumulative GPA less than a 2.04. - 4.
-Two withdrawals or a withdrawal and a grade lower than a C in science courses.
+- 1. Receiving below a C in any of the following courses: Anatomy & Physiology I & II, Statistics, Bio-Chemistry and lab, Microbiology and lab. - 2.
+Receiving below a C in any course during a student's initial semester. - 3.
+A term/semester or cumulative GPA less than a 2.00. - 4.
+Two withdrawals or a withdrawal and a grade lower than a C any in science courses.

-Note: Students on academic probation must raise their term/semester or cumulative GPA to a 2.0 (C) by the end of their third semester (Fall semester of a student's sophomore term) to remain in the School of Nursing.
+Note: Students on academic probation must raise their term/semester or cumulative GPA to a 2.0 (C) by the end of their third semester (Fall semester of a student's sophomore term) to remain in the School of Nursing-Camden.